alon-grinshpoon/TicTacToe3D/README.md

 # TicTacToe3D
-Apple Recruitment Challenge: 3D/AI TicTacToe game implementation written in C++ using Irrlicht 1.8.4 (for OpenGL)
+3D/AI TicTacToe game implementation written in C++ using Irrlicht 1.8.4 (for OpenGL)

-Developed by Alon Grinshpoon (alon.grinshpoon@gmail.com) on January 2018.
+Developed by Alon Grinshpoon on January 2018.

-Demo video on YouTube (unlisted): https://youtu.be/acUKPvx-JCk
+Demo video on YouTube: https://youtu.be/acUKPvx-JCk

 ## Project Structure